-- Adobe InDesign

-- Adobe Illustrator

-Adobe Audition

-- Adobe Photoshop
+- Adobe Audition

-Adobe After Effects
+- Adobe After Effects

 - Adobe Premiere

-Each of the above software programs will have one or two projects/assignments that will be completed by the student.
-These applications are available in the classroom as well as several public clusters.
+Each of the above software programs will have one project/assignment that will be completed by the student.
+These applications will be available to download on your computer.
 While the class offers a jump-start to these applications, students are expected to explore the higher level features on their own.
 Another resource is the Internet - which offers a wealth of tips and techniques for these applications.